neulab/awesome-align/README.md

 ## Fine-tuning on parallel data

 If there is some parallel data available, you can fine-tune your contextualized embedding model.
-An example for fine-tuning multilingual BERT:
+An example for fine-tuning multilingual BERT (we found that this hyper-parameter setting is pretty robust):

 ```bash
 TRAIN_FILE=/path/to/train/file